 Post-purchase extensions have a configuration file named

-extension.config.yml in their root folder.
+shopify.extension.toml in the root folder.
 This file is used for setting up dependencies that your extension needs to run.

 DevelopmentAnchor link to section titled "Development"

-The configuration file alone will not work in development as Shopify needs to know the file's contents before running the extension.
+The configuration file alone won't work in development as Shopify needs to know the file's contents before running the extension.
 In development, you must pass the configuration as the

 config query parameter.

-shopify serve outputs the complete string that you must add to a checkout URL, including the contents of the config file.
+shopify app serve outputs the complete string that you must add to a checkout URL, including the contents of the config file.
 If you use the browser extension, then it automatically appends the config query string to the checkout URL.
-For example,

 The following example includes the URL-encoded version:

 Shopify-specific globalsAnchor link to section titled "Shopify-specific globals"